-To get you one step further to becoming a master at Taekwondo kicks, here are some of the basics to get you onto your next belt.
+To progress further at becoming a master of Taekwondo kicks, here are some of the basics.
 Don’t worry if you don’t get them 100% right first time!

-The Roundhouse Kick is one of the most commonly used kicks in Martial Arts, so getting it right is crucial if you want to master Taekwondo.
-To get started, stand in a side stance with your feet shoulder width apart and your chosen kicking leg at the back.
+The Roundhouse Kick is one of the most commonly used kicks in Martial Arts.
+It is crucial to perform this technique correctly if you want to master Taekwondo.
+Begin by standing in a side stance, with your feet shoulder width apart; and your chosen kicking leg at the back.

-Your feet should be parallel, with your front foot pointing to the side; this is also known as an L-stance.
-From this position, bring your back leg up and bend the knee; at the same time, pivot your front foot 180 degrees so that your heel on the floor is now facing the target.
+Also known as an L-stance, your feet should be parallel with your front foot pointing to the side.
+From this position, bring your back leg up and bend the knee.
+At the same time, pivot your front foot 180 degrees; so, your heel on the floor is now facing the target.
 As you do this, your upper body will naturally turn and lean in the opposite direction.

-From there, extend your leg through the hip and knee and snap it forward in a smooth motion towards your target.
-As you retreat from the kick, bring your leg back in to prevent the target from catching your leg, and return to the start position.
+From there, extend your leg through the hip and knee.
+Snap your leg forward in a smooth motion towards your target.
+As you retreat from the kick, bring your leg back in to prevent the target from catching your leg; and return to the start position.

-The Front Kick is a basic but impactful kick as it is often used in self-defence situations.
-Start the kick by standing in the L-stance (as in the Roundhouse Kick), where you stand with your feet parallel and shoulder width apart, with one foot facing slightly forward.
+The Front Kick is a basic but impactful kick.
+It is often used in self-defence situations.
+Begin by standing in the L-stance (as in the Roundhouse Kick), standing with your feet parallel and shoulder width apart; and with one foot facing slightly forward.

-Bring your kicking leg forward, almost as if you were going to knee your opponent in the stomach.
-Make sure you keep your body upright with at least 75% of your weight transferred to your resting foot.
-Extend the kicking leg by straightening the knee in the direction of your target and aim to hit your opponent with the ball of your foot by flexing the toes back towards the body.
-If you don’t flex your feet as you kick, you run the risk of breaking or spraining them.
+Bring your kicking leg forward as if you were going to knee your opponent in the stomach.
+Make sure you keep your body upright; with at least 75% of your weight transferred to your resting foot.
+Extend the kicking leg by straightening the knee in the direction of your target; and aim to hit your opponent with the ball of your foot by flexing the toes back towards the body.
+If you don’t flex your feet as you kick, you will risk breaking or spraining them.

-Last things last, finish by taking your kicking foot back down to the starting position and regaining your balance so you’re ready to go again.
+Finish by taking your kicking foot back down to the starting position and regaining your balance so, you’re ready to go again.

-The Axe Kick is a simple downward kick which can be fantastic when executed properly.
-You start the kick by standing with your feet shoulder width apart, then raise your leg by bringing your knee up into your chest, taking it as high as you can, and then pull your leg down as hard as you can against the opponent.
-This move usually targets the head, nose or neck–shoulder areas of the opponent.
+The Axe Kick is a downward kick that can be very effective when executed correctly.
+Start the kick by standing with your feet shoulder width apart.
+Raise your leg by bringing your knee up into your chest; taking it as high as you can.
+Then, pull your leg down as hard as possible against the opponent.
+This move usually targets the head, nose, neck or shoulder areas of the opponent.